r6dev/Jetson/README.md

 ## sBGen
 Creates a dummy folder of any given directory.
 Feel free to use it in any of your projects.
 The source can be found [here](https://github.com/rSIX-Developer/rJToolbox/blob/master/src/com/sBGen/sB.java).
 #### How to use:
-- A **JRE** (Java Runtime Envorinment) is required.
-You can get it by downloading and installing one of the Java jdks from [oracle](https://www.oracle.com/java/technologies/downloads/#java17).
 - Download this repository as a **.ZIP** file
 - Unzip it and open the '**builds**' directory, then you will see '**sBGen.jar**'
 - Launch **cmd** (or any other **terminal** of your choice), then type "**java -jar [full path to the sBGen jar file, e.g. 'C:\ILoveRSIX\loveToRsix.jar']**" and press enter